 Pre release computer science CAIE gcse 2021.
-Help needed!Watch
+Help needed!Watch this thread

 Your preparation for the examination should include attempting the following practical tasks by writing and testing a program or programs.